 Mendability is bringing Sensory Enrichment into your home starting at $59 per month.
 Please visit www.mendability.com to learn more about Sensory Enrichment Therapy and what it can do for your child.

 Mendability is the original provider of Sensory Enrichment Therapy for autism.
-Sensory Enrichment Therapy is a scientifically driven treatment that uses sensory experiences to enable the brain to overcome the symptoms of autism.
-Mendability is a low-cost, structured treatment protocol that parents can administer at home without the use of medications.
+Sensory Enrichment Therapy is an evidence-based, clinically-validated therapy to promote brain plasticity and make living with autism simpler and more comfortable.
+Mendability is a low-cost, structured program that parents can administer at home without the use of medications.
 For more information, please visit www.mendability.com or call 1 (888) 579-7002.